containers-stack/willy/README.md

 ## Work with us

 If you are a developer, and our code in this repo makes sense to you, we would love to hear from you.
-We are always on the hunt for awesome devs, either freelance or employed.
-Drop us a line to moti.malka25@gmail.com with your details.
+We are always on the hunt for awesome devs, Drop us a line to moti.malka25@gmail.com with your details.